abstratt/cloudfier-examples/readme.rst

 CarServ
 --------------------------------------------------------------------------------

-Application reverse engineered from the CarServ sample application that appears in the book book
-`Domain-Driven Design Using Naked Objects <http://pragprog.com/book/dhnako/domain-driven-design-using-naked-objects>`_ by Dan Haywood.
+Application reverse engineered from the CarServ sample application that appears in the book `Domain-Driven Design Using Naked Objects <http://pragprog.com/book/dhnako/domain-driven-design-using-naked-objects>`_ by Dan Haywood.